-Lakesystem Lysa is located on the famous Snaefellsnes peninsula where there are endless of things to do and explore.
+Fishing on Lakesystem Lysa is an ideal combination with exploring the famous Snaefellsnes peninsula.
+There are endless of things to see and explore.
 It is a magical place, with amazing nature and rich birdlife.

 Good to know